 A Z-fold is represented by "back and forth" folds into three panels.
 As the name implies, with a z-fold brochure the paper is folded in alternating directions; when you look at the end of the folded piece, the namesake "Z" will appear.
 A Z-fold is a great choice to display chronological or step-by-step information, or with a design or image that spans the entire width of the paper; when opened, the z-fold "reveals" the brochure content well.

 This type of fold usually has two or more parallel folds that result in the sheet opening like a fan.
-It is sometimes known as the Z-fold.
-Brochures are a great use for an accordion fold, and many types of maps use this fold as well, since a large number of panels can be folded in, accommodating a larger paper size and ultimately a lot more information in a standard finished size.
+It is sometimes also known as the Z-fold.
+Brochures are a great use for an accordion fold, especially 4 panel legal size brochures, and many types of maps use this fold as well, since a large number of panels can be folded in, accommodating a larger paper size and ultimately a lot more information in a standard finished size.

 4 Panel Fold (or Double Parallel)

 A 4 panel fold is created by folding the paper in half, then half again so that the folds are parallel to each other.
 This is done going from left to right, with the open end on the right-hand side of the folded brochure.
 The end product is a narrower piece, which is perfect for displaying information in tighter locations, such as tourist racks or information centers.

 A quarter fold creates four "quarters" or panels of equal size where the folds are perpendicular to each other.
 Start by folding in half vertically then folding in half again horizontally.
 Also known as "right angle fold" or "french fold."
 The quarter fold on an 11" x 17" brochure creates a convenient 5.5" x 8.5" finished size for mailing.